Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

-\item a full-dimensional polytope (or polyhedron) $P$ is called \emph{simple} if every vertex lies in exactly $n$ facets.
-This happens if and only if $\NN(P)$ is \emph{simplicial}, that is, if every normal cone is spanned by linearly independent vectors. \end{itemize}
+\item A full-dimensional polytope (or polyhedron) $P$ is called \emph{simple} if every vertex lies in exactly $n$ facets.
+This happens if and only if $\NN(P)$ is simplicial. \end{itemize}

 In dimension two every complete fan is the normal fan of some polygon.
 In dimension three or higher the same is not true.
 We say that a complete fan is \emph{polytopal} if it equals the normal fan of some polytope.
+Otherwise it is \emph{non-polytopal}.

-\begin{example}[A non-polytopal icosahedral fan] Consider the cubeoctahedron, that is, the convex hull of the mid-points of the cube $[-1,1]^3\subset \R^3$.
+\begin{example}[A non-polytopal icosahedral fan] Consider the cubeoctahedron, that is, the convex hull of the mid-points of the twelve edges of the cube $[-1,1]^3\subset \R^3$.
+(See, e.g., Example 3.6.17 and Figure 3.47 in \cite{triangbook}).
 It has six square facets and eight triangular ones.
 If each square facet is triangulated by inserting one of its two diagonals, we get a triangulated sphere with 20 triangles.
 A particularly symmetric way of doing this is by choosing the six diagonals to use each of the twelve vertices once, producing a complex isomorphic to the icosahedron.
-It turns out that the simplicial fan obtained by coning from the origin to each of the 20 triangles is not polytopal, as shown (in a different language) in \cite[Example 3.6.17]{triangbook}. \end{example}
+It turns out that the simplicial fan obtained by coning from the origin to each of the 20 triangles is not polytopal, as shown, in a different language, in \cite[Example 3.6.17]{triangbook}. \end{example}

-\begin{example}[The smallest non-polytopal fan] Consider the negative standard basis vectors $-e_i$ and the vectors
+\begin{example}[The smallest non-polytopal fan] Consider the negative standard basis vectors $-{\rm e}_i$ and the vectors

 Observe that their convex hull is a triangular prism.
-Triangulate the boundary of the prism inserting diagonals in the quadrilateral faces in a cyclic way: $e_1a_2$, $e_2a_3$ and $e_3a_1$.
+Triangulate the boundary of the prism inserting diagonals in the quadrilateral faces in a cyclic way: ${\rm e}_1a_2$, ${\rm e}_2a_3$ and ${\rm e}_3a_1$.
 Consider the fan obtained coning from the origin to this triangulation, which has eight cones and six rays.
-Combinatorially, but not metrically, this fan coincides with the normal fan of the standard 3-cube (that is, the central fan of the regular octahedron).
+Combinatorially, but not metrically, this fan coincides with the normal fan of the standard 3-cube, that is, the central fan of the regular octahedron.
 But geometrically this fan is not polytopal; it is closely related to the so-called ``mother of all examples'' featured prominently in \cite{triangbook}.
-It can be shown that every complete fan of dimension $n$ with less than $n-3$ rays is polytopal (see \cite[Section 5.5]{triangbook}), so this is the smallest possible non-polytopal fan. \end{example}
+Every complete fan of dimension $n$ with less than $n-3$ rays is polytopal (\cite[Section 5.5]{triangbook}), so this is the smallest possible non-polytopal fan. \end{example}